Candida Martinelli's Italophile Site

 Maximus' narrative came to be and is a fitting sign-off to this

 powerful story."
-Here is that epitaph, in case your edition is
+Here is that funerary epitaph, that is an answer

 missing it: DIS MANIBUS And a rough translation (please contact me if you